-Prerequisites: HED 601, 602, 603, and 605.
-Exploration of the individual and social factors that contribute to substance abuse.
-The development of a comprehensive school/community-based model that includes prevention, identification, and intervention strategies that promote protective factors and psychosocial resiliency against substance abuse.
+Prerequisites: HED 601, 602, 603, 604, 605.

+Exploration of the individual and societal factors contributing to substance abuse.
+Analysis of theories of drug use and susceptibility to drug dependence, and educational intervention to prevent misuse and abuse will be addressed.

-HED 702 Intervention Techniques for Health Educators
+HED 702 Intervention Techniques for Health

 Prerequisites: HED 604 and 650 (701 preferred).

-Designed to prepare professionals to identify and cope with health-related problems.
+Designed to prepare professionals to identify and cope with health-related problems among various populations.
+The impact of social and cultural environment on interpersonal communication is examined.
 Course work will include the development of counseling skills and referral resources for crisis intervention.
-HED 703 Dynamics of Teaching Health 3 credits

-Prerequisites: HED 601, 602, 603, 604, and 605.
+HED 703 Dynamics of Teaching Health 3 credits Prerequisites: HED 601, 602, 603, 604, 605.

 Analysis of effective teaching strategies for use in various health education settings.
 Emphasis on the development of innovative methods that are learner-centered.
+After taking this course, students will have the knowledge and skills necessary to develop curriculum and teaching strategies and assess their impact on students.